-The Bitcoin is an amazing technology invented by Satoshi Nakamoto in Japan.
-Satoshi Nakamoto is the name used by the unknown person or people who designed bitcoin and created its original reference implementation.
+Bitcoin is a remarkable technology invented by Satoshi Nakamoto in Japan.
+Satoshi Nakamoto is the name used by the unknown person or people who designed Bitcoin and created its original reference implementation.
 As part of the implementation, they also devised the first blockchain database.
-In the process, they were the first to solve the double-spending problem for the digital currency.
+In the process, they were the first to solve the double-spending problem for digital currency.
 In line with this, I have listed the 5 Most Important Cryptocurrencies Other than Bitcoin.

-Litecoin is a peer-to-peer cryptocurrency and open source software project released under the MIT/X11 license.
-Creation and transfer of coins are based on an open source cryptographic protocol and is not managed by any central authority.
-While inspired by, and in most regards technically nearly identical to Bitcoin (BTC), Litecoin has some minor technical differences compared to Bitcoin and other major cryptocurrencies.
-Litecoin also has almost zero payment cost.
+Litecoin is a peer-to-peer cryptocurrency and open-source software project released under the MIT/X11 license.
+Litecoin has some minor technical differences compared to Bitcoin and other major cryptocurrencies.
+Litecoin also has almost zero payment costs.

 Litecoin was released via an open-source client on GitHub on October 7, 2011, by Charlie Lee, a former Google employee.
 The Litecoin network went live on October 13, 2011.
-It was a fork of the Bitcoin Core client, differing primarily by having a decreased block generation time (2.5 minutes), increased maximum number of coins, the different hashing algorithm (scrypt, instead of SHA-256), and a slightly modified GUI.
+It was a fork of the Bitcoin Core client, differing primarily by having a decreased block generation time (2.5 minutes), an increased maximum number of coins, a different hashing algorithm (script instead of SHA-256), and a slightly modified GUI.

-Launched in 2015, Ethereum is a decentralized software platform that enables Smart Contracts and Distributed Applications (ĐApps) to be built and run without any downtime, fraud, control or interference from a third party.
-During 2014, Ethereum had launched a pre-sale for ether which had received an overwhelming response.
-The applications on Ethereum are run on its platform-specific cryptographic token, ether.
-Ether is like a vehicle for moving around on the Ethereum platform, and is sought by mostly developers looking to develop and run applications inside Ethereum.
-According to Ethereum, it can be used to “codify, decentralize, secure and trade just about anything.”
-Following the attack on the DAO in 2016, Ethereum was split into Ethereum (ETH) and Ethereum Classic (ETC).
-Ethereum (ETH) has a market capitalization of $41.4 billion, second after Bitcoin among all cryptocurrencies.
-(Related reading: The First-Ever Ethereum IRA is a Game-Changer)
+Launched in 2015, Ethereum is a decentralized platform for building and running Smart Contracts and Distributed Applications (ĐApps).
+It operates without downtime, fraud, control, or interference from third parties.
+Ethereum introduced a pre-sale for its cryptocurrency, ether, in 2014, receiving an overwhelming response.
+Ether serves as a token on the platform and is primarily sought by developers aiming to create and execute applications within Ethereum.
+After the DAO 2016 attack, Ethereum split into Ethereum (ETH) and Ethereum Classic (ETC).
+Ethereum (ETH) holds the second-largest market capitalization, valued at $41.4 billion, following Bitcoin among all cryptocurrencies.

 Dash (originally known as Darkcoin) is a more secretive version of Bitcoin.
 Dash offers more anonymity as it works on a decentralized master code network that makes transactions almost untraceable.
-Launched in January 2014, Dash experienced an increasing fan following in a short span of time.
-This cryptocurrency was created and developed by Evan Duffield and can be mined using a CPU or GPU.
-In March 2015, ‘Darkcoin’ was rebranded to Dash, which stands for Digital Cash and operates under the ticker – DASH.
-The rebranding didn’t change any of its technological features such as Darksend, InstantX.
+Evan Duffield created and developed this cryptocurrency, which miners can extract using a CPU or GPU.
+In March 2015, Evan Duffield rebranded ‘Darkcoin’ to Dash, representing Digital Cash and trading under the ticker DASH.
+The rebranding retained all of its technological features, including Darksend and InstantX.